neuml/cord19q/README.md

 This project builds an index over the CORD-19 dataset to assist with analysis and data discovery.
 A series of tasks were explored to identify relevant articles and help find answers to key scientific questions on a number of COVID-19 research topics.

 ### Tasks
-The following files show queries for the Top 10 matches for each task provided in the CORD-19-research-challenge competition using this method.
+The following files show the Top 10 query results for each task provided in the CORD-19 Research Challenge using this model.
+A highlights section is also shown for each task, which highlights the most relevant sentences from the query results.

 * [What is known about transmission, incubation, and environmental stability?](./tasks/transmission.md)
 * [What do we know about COVID-19 risk factors?](./tasks/risk-factors.md)